★ 312 Jobs? Not What It Seems. Look Closer.

 What conclusions can we draw from this study?
 Granted, it was done 13 years ago, and for a different project.
 But the fundamentals of the workforce, the local economy, and the housing have not changed much, except that housing is in a shorter supply.
 In conclusion, it seems reasonable that if the economic study were done again it would have the same basic results: that following the General Plan will produce more jobs, that about half of the workers would come from out of the area, and that most of them would stay in rentals.

 Idaho-Maryland Mine Project Description, November 2019, pg17.
 Hausrath Economics Group, Economic And Fiscal Analysis of the Proposed Idaho- Maryland Mine Project in Grass Valley, California, July 30, 2008.
 Ibid., pg 4.
 Ibid., pg 6.
 Ibid., pg 19.
 Ibid., pg 6, 13.

 Update: The good news is that the County has commissioned a new Economic Impact Report for the current project.
-The community is currently reviewing the report and preparing questions in response.
+The community is currently reviewing the report and making comments on it.
 Learn more here.